nipype/pydra/README.rst

 Feature list:
 =============
-1. Python 3.7+ using type annotation and `attrs <https://www.attrs.org/en/stable/>`_
+1. Python 3.11+ using type annotation and `attrs <https://www.attrs.org/en/stable/>`_
 2. Composable dataflows with simple node semantics.
 A dataflow can be a node of another dataflow.
 3. `splitter` and `combiner` provides many ways of compressing complex loop semantics
 4. Cached execution with support for a global cache across dataflows and users
-5. Distributed execution, presently via ConcurrentFutures, SLURM, and Dask (this is an experimental implementation with limited testing)
+5. Distributed execution, presently via ConcurrentFutures, SLURM and SGE, with support for PS/IJ and Dask available via plugins

 `API Documentation <https://nipype.github.io/pydra/>`_